Data mutability and ownership: Terality vs pandas

 Data in a Terality structure (whether a Series or a DataFrame) is never shared with any other structure.
 Mutating a structure is guaranteed not to mutate any other structure.

-is an error. - Some pandas functions (such as the
+Some pandas functions (such as the or ) accept a copy

 will raise an error.